Matjiesrivier Nature Reserve is a World Heritage Site, located in the ecotone where the transition of Fynbos and Succulent Karoo occur.

 How to get there

-From Cape Town: Take the N7 highway north from Cape Town.
+The reserve is 300km from Cape Town.
+Take the N7 highway north.
 Stay on the N7 past Citrusdal, after 28km take the Cederberg/Algeria turn-off to the right.
-Follow this main gravel road for 17km and you will come to the Algeria office.
-From this office, carry on the dirt road for another 46km, over the Uitkyk pass, past the turn off to Krom Rivier (take the left fork in the road, following the sign for ‘Ceres’).
-The Stadsaal caves are just a few kilometres into the reserve, while the office complex and Truitjieskraal turn-off are further along.
-This is a 300km drive, but will take you at least four hours due to the long stretch of gravel road along the last 80km.
+Follow this main gravel road for 17km to the Algeria office.
+From this office, continue driving east for another 40km, over the Uitkyk pass, past the turn off to Kromrivier (take the left fork in the road, following the sign for ‘Ceres’).
+The Stadsaal cave are just a few kilometres into the reserve, while the office complex and Truitjieskraal turn-off are further along.
+Please note that 40km of this road is gravel and appropriate transport must be used.

 Matjiesrivier Nature Reserve contact information